 Mesothelioma Diagnosis

 The only way to know for sure if you have mesothelioma is through a biopsy.
 Before reaching that step, your doctors may use imaging tests, blood tests, and physical exams to rule out other conditions and better understand your health.
-The team at Mesothelioma Hope can help you prepare for these tests and figure out what to do next if you’re diagnosed.
+The team at Mesothelioma Hope can help you prepare for these tests and decide what to do next if you’re diagnosed.

 Medically reviewed by: Mark Levin, MD